magomimmo/modern-cljs/doc/tutorial-10.md

 ```

 As you can see we first declared the new `modern-cljs.remotes`
-namespace and required the `cemerick.shoreleave.rpc`namespace refering
+namespace and required the `shoreleave.middleware.rpc`namespace
-the `defremote` macro.
+refering the `defremote` macro.

 Then we used the cited `defremote` macro to define the `calculate`
 function.

 > NOTE 2: If you compare the remote `calculate` function with the one
-> originally defined in `shopping.cljs` client code in the [last tutorial][1],
+> originally defined in `shopping.cljs` client code in the
-> you should note that the call to `.toFixed` CLJS function interop has
+> [latest tutorial][1], you should note that the call to `.toFixed`
-> been removed.
+> CLJS function interop has been removed.

 > NOTE 3: The namespace declaration now uses the `:require` form with
 > the `:refer` specification, which is something that I prefer to both